On permutation characters of finite group: Introduction

-Recall that \( \chi \in \text{Irr}(G) \) is monomial if \( \chi \) is induced from a linear character of a subgroup of \( G \), and that \( G \) is an \( M \)-group if all its irreducible characters are monomial.
-We know that \( M \)-groups are solvable and that every solvable group is contained in an \( M \)-group.
-More interesting results on \( M \)-groups can be found in \cite{Isaacs2}.
+In this paper, $G$ will always denote a finite group.
+Let \( \text{Irr}(G) \) be the set of all irreducible (complex) characters of \( G \).
+Recall that a character $\chi$ of $G$ is monomial if it is induced from a linear character of some (not necessarily proper) subgroup, and we say that \( G \) is an \( \M \)-group if every irreducible character of $G$ is monomial.
+It is well-known that \(\M \)-groups are solvable due to Taketa (see \cite[Corollary 5.13]{Isaacs1}).